-The psychologist Robert Johnson saw the Greek god of love Eros, as “a woman’s animus who is being strengthened, healed, brought out of his boyish, trickster characteristics, and made into a mature man worthy of being her mate.
-This is all done by her labours and his cooperation.
-He in turn redeems her.”
-It is this work that so many do not wish to undertake, for as Rilke said “For one human being to love another: that is perhaps the most difficult of all our tasks, the ultimate, the last test and proof, the work for which all other work is but the preparation.”
+The psychologist, Robert Johnson, saw the Greek god of love, Eros, as “a woman”s animus who is being strengthened, healed, brought out of his boyish, trickster characteristics, and made into a mature man, worthy of being her mate.
+This is all done by her labours, and his cooperation.
+He, in turn, redeems her.”
+It is this work that so many do not wish to undertake for, as Rilke said: “For one human being to love another: that is perhaps the most difficult of all our tasks, the ultimate, the last test and proof, the work for which all other work is but the preparation.”

-Love, death and madness have long fascinated us.
-The Greek playwright, Euripides, wrote in his play The Bacchae that “knowledge is not wisdom.
+Love, death, and madness have long fascinated us.
+The Greek playwright, Euripides, wrote in his play The Bacchae: that “knowledge is not wisdom.
 Cleverness is not, not without awareness of our death, not without recalling just how brief our flare is.
-He who overreaches will, in his overreaching, lose what he possesses, betray what he has now.
+He who overreaches will, in his overreaching, loses what he possesses, betrays what he has now.
 That which is beyond us, which is greater than the human, the unattainably great, is for the mad, or for those who listen to the mad, and then believe them.”

-Often viewed as mad, it is in the “Bacchantes intoxication of love and ecstasy that true wisdom lies.”
+Often viewed as mad, it is in the “Bacchantes’ intoxication of love and ecstasy that true wisdom lies.”
 Their religion is for everyone, with no need for a gilded temple, or a hierarchy of priests.
-There was no need for fear or subjugation, as all were offered a way to personally experience transcendence.
+There was no need for fear or subjugation, as all were offered a way personally to experience transcendence.

-Unlike the Mithraic rites, from which women were excluded, women were “essential to the Orphic-Dionysian as inciters of the mystic rapture and vehicles of the revelation.”
+Unlike the Mithraic rites, from which women were excluded, women were “essential to the Orphic-Dionysian, as inciters of the mystic rapture, and vehicles of the revelation.”

-Throughout history this “mystical and or ecological approach to the liberation of man and his happiness is opposed to the exploiters and destroyers of the natural world.”
+Throughout history, this “mystical and (or), ecological approach, to the liberation of man, and his happiness, is opposed to the exploiters and destroyers of the natural world.”
 This illustrates the devaluation of nature, and the feminine.
 I also believe that there has been a devaluation of the masculine.
 I do not feel that men are well represented at all.
-In the 1970s Robert Bly addressed this in his book Iron John, and sadly I don’t think enough has changed.
+In the 1970s, Robert Bly addressed this, in his book Iron John and, sadly, I don”t think enough has changed.

 The gulf between men and women seems to be getting wider.
-The anger, resentment, pain and poison on all sides growing.
-Many blame the patriarchy, but their shots are missing the mark, and instead we are all getting caught in the crossfire.
-It is my belief that the patriarchy does not represent all men.
-It is “not the expression of deep and rooted masculinity, for truly deep and rooted masculinity is not abusive.
-Patriarchy is the expression of the immature masculine…it is an attack on masculinity in its fullness as well as the feminine in its fullness…Patriarchy is based on fear.”
+The anger, resentment, pain, and poison on all sides is growing.
+Many blame the patriarchy, but their shots are missing the mark and, instead, we are all getting caught in the crossfire.
+It is my belief that the patriarchal principle does not represent all men.
+It is: “not the expression of deep and rooted masculinity, for truly deep and rooted masculinity is not abusive.
+Patriarchy is the expression of the immature masculine…it is an attack on the masculine, in its fullness, as well as the feminine in its fullness…Patriarchy is based on fear.”
 I would like to add that I do not think that a Matriarchy would be a good idea either.
 Extremes are unbalanced, and what we desperately need is balance.